 Dr. Annelie Lütgens, curator of the exhibition.

-Alyssa De Luccia is a visual artist, who lives and works in Berlin, Germany and New York.
+Alyssa De Luccia is a visual artist, who lives and works in Berlin, Germany.
 Simultaneous dualities is a recurring theme in her work.
 As an artist, she draws inspiration from unfamiliar environments with the knowledge that everything isn't what it appears to be.
 Alyssa DeLuccia engages a range of disciplines which include photo-documentation, installation, portraiture, photo-montage and most recently drawing, reflecting her interest in formalism while at the same time following a strong tradition in feminism, surrealism and dadaism.
 While her work increasingly reflects these influences, in recent times it also leans towards a social and political statement of a society out of balance as well as paying homage to the work of Hannah Hoch, a pioneer of Photomontage and social criticism of mass media.

 She has shown in numerous museums and galleries, including The Berlinische Galerie, Berlin, Germany; The Corner at Whitman-Walker, Washington, DC; Staatliche Kunsthalle, Baden-Baden; the Wilhelm-Hack-Museum, Ludwigshafen am Rhein; Thaddaeus Ropac Gallery in Paris; and the Brandenburg State Museum in Cottbus, Germany.
 She has been the recipient of grants and residencies from a range of sources including The MacDowell Colony; KB-Künstlerhaus Bethanien Berlin; KW Institute for Contemporary Art Berlin; the Cité des Arts in Paris; Stiftung Kunstfonds from Bonn; Research/ Artist Grant and a Special Scholarship for Fine Arts from the Berlin Senate.

 For image requests, please contact VG Bild-Kunst,